AlexandraBledea/SOA/README.md

 orchestration.

-The system employs a robust backend built with Java Spring Boot, a microfrontend architecture using Angular and Module Federation, and an NGINX load-balanced API Gateway for efficient request routing.
+The system employs a robust backend built with Java Spring Boot, a microfrontend architecture using Angular and Module Federation (https://github.com/AlexandraBledea/SOA-FE) , and an NGINX load-balanced API Gateway for efficient request routing.
 Additionally, it integrates serverless functions using AWS Lambda, RabbitMQ for asynchronous communication, and Apache Kafka for real-time event streaming.
 Security is ensured through JWT-based authentication and authorization.